devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Terraform providers need authentication to communicate with cloud platforms.
 For AWS, in order of what I actually recommend today:

-1. OIDC / workload identity federation for CI (no long-lived credentials at all — my strong default for any new pipeline)
+1. OIDC / workload identity federation for CI (no long-lived credentials at all, my strong default for any new pipeline)
 2. IAM roles / instance profiles for anything running on AWS compute already
 3. Standard AWS CLI credential chain / SSO for local developer use
 4. Environment variables, as a fallback, rotated regularly

-Avoid hard-coded credentials in Terraform files under all circumstances — this bears repeating a second time in this guide because it's the single most common real-world security finding I've seen in Terraform audits.
+Avoid hard-coded credentials in Terraform files under all circumstances, this bears repeating a second time in this guide because it's the single most common real-world security finding I've seen in Terraform audits.

 ---

-# Part X — Workspaces and Terraform Cloud
+# Part X: Workspaces and Terraform Cloud

 ## 53. Terraform CLI / OSS Workspaces